bibekrj/CS2800/wireframe_story.md

 ---

 ### 4. User Story or Journey
-Write a **short narrative or step-by-step story** describing how a typical user would interact with your site:
+Write a **short narrative or step-by-step story** describing how a typical user would interact with your site.
+Example:
 > “A first-time visitor lands on the homepage, browses through featured products, adds two items to their cart, then uses the checkout form to complete a purchase.”